 This season gives a different meaning to the mud that dominates the trails, paths, and roads that have become messy after melted snow, afternoon thunderstorms, and rains.

-The low season also prevails during October and November, and this again is the best time to visit Colorado for many reasons.
-You can see the weather changing, feel it in the air, and slowly fall colors into the landscape.
+The low season also prevails during October and November, You can see the weather changing, feel it in the air, and slowly fall colors into the landscape.

 There are many popular routes in Colorado to experience the fall colors.
 The first few weeks of October to mid-October are soaked in fall colors.
 Take scenic drives and scenic train rides to experience the beautiful hues where the harshness of summer is slowly making way for better temperatures.

 Early fall always paints the State aesthetically in the best way possible.
-Drown in the beauty of the yellows, oranges, and reds and enjoy the season when average high temperatures are moderate, making it the best time to visit Colorado if you are planning one.
+Drown in the beauty of the yellows, oranges, and reds and enjoy the season when average high temperatures are moderate.

 One of the most renowned haunted hotels in the state is the Stanley Hotel in Estes Park.
 If you are visiting Colorado in October, you can think of having a hair-raising Halloween weekend here and feel spooky.